Eggs are delicious and highly nutritional, being a favorite for many. But can you eat eggs if you have a fatty liver?

 The easiest way to prepare healthy eggs is to boil them.
 You can also poach them to make them feel a bit like fried eggs, but it’s just a bit too much trouble in my opinion.

-I also ate “fried” eggs by cooking them directly on a non-stick pan (I used this non-stick pan for pancakes -affiliate link- as I am not makin pancakes anymore, anyway) and without any added oil.
+I also ate “fried” eggs by cooking them directly on a non-stick pan (I used this non-stick pan -affiliate link) and without any added oil.
 It’s not the same as cooking them in oil, but it’s not horrible either.

 You can also scramble them, without any added oil in the same pan.